SAMix: Calibrated and Accurate Continual Learning via Sphere-Adaptive Mixup and Neural Collapse: Conclusion

 In this work, we explore the role of mixup in enhancing model calibration, reducing forgetting, and improving performance in Neural Collapse-based continual learning.
 We propose SAMix, an adaptive mixup strategy tailored for NC-based CL methods, and show its substantial benefits when paired with DR loss.
 SAMix significantly boosts CL model performance, achieving SOTA results on benchmark datasets such as Seq-Cifar-100 and Seq-Tiny-ImageNet.
 Moreover, it reduces calibration error and overconfidence across tasks, even in memory-free settings, making it particularly valuable under strict data privacy constraints.

 However, a limitation exists: while SAMix improves performance and calibration, it is tailored to fixed prototype-based CL.
 Our experiments with dynamic prototype methods and traditional one-stage CL approaches reveal integration challenges: direct incorporation is either technically infeasible (e.g., in one-stage supervised CL) or degrades performance, as mixup on randomly initialized dynamic prototypes lacks meaningful impact, especially early in training.
-Although NC-based methods currently lead the field, this constraint highlights the need to extend SAMix to dynamic prototype-based methods like CCLIS \cite{li_cl_important_sampling_2024}.
+Although NC-based methods currently lead the field, this constraint highlights the need to extend SAMix to dynamic prototype-based methods like CCLIS \citep{li_cl_important_sampling_2024}. \ta{Moreover, like other NC-based CL methods, SAMix assumes prior knowledge of the total number of classes to predefine prototypes.
+Recent work \citep{markou2024guidingneuralcollapseoptimising} on dynamically aligning classifiers to the nearest simplex ETF suggests that such structures need not be fixed in advance.
+Extending SAMix to incrementally grow the simplex as new classes emerge in CL is a promising direction for future work.}